owignall/Stock-data/README.md

 **Version 1.0.0**

-This Django application will retrive data on a given stock using webscraping and return summary data to the user.
+This Django application will retrieve data on a given stock using webscraping and return summary data to the user.
 If anyone would like access to the webscraping code it can be accessed in "Stock-data\stock_data_project\stock_data_app\fetch.py"

 ---